muhammadfikri13/bash-scripting/README.md

 - System Management

 ## What is CronJob? ##
-CronJob is a feature or program that is able to run automated and scheduled task in Unix operating system like Linux.
+A CronJob is a feature or utility that allows automated and scheduled tasks to run on Unix-based operating systems such as Linux.

 ## How CronJob work? ##
-1. Crontab (Cron Table) = Schedule and configure the task that will be executed
+1 Crontab (Cron Table) – Used to schedule and configure tasks that should be executed at specific times or intervals.
-2. Daemon Cron (Crond) = Running in system background and keep checking crontab file to decide which task should be executed
+2 Cron Daemon (crond) – Runs in the background and continuously monitors the crontab file to determine which tasks need to be executed.
-3. Execute Automatically = When the time has come, Daemon Cron will automatically execute the task or script in the background
+3 Automatic Execution – When the scheduled time arrives, the Cron Daemon automatically runs the specified task or script in the background

 ## Cron Format ##
 ```markdown